Canon 1Ds Mark III vs Fujifilm X-A5

 Studio photographers will appreciate that the Canon 1Ds Mark III (unlike the X-A5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 1Ds Mark III has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1Ds Mark III was succeeded by the Canon 1DX.
+Both the 1Ds Mark III and the X-A5 have been discontinued, but can regularly be found used on eBay.
+The 1Ds Mark III was replaced by the Canon 1DX, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1Ds Mark III and the Fujifilm X-A5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.